Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x.md

   └─ triggers
 </pre>

-This directory contains subdirectories and JSON files used to configure your MarkLogic server, including configuration used to bootstrap a DHF project's **FINAL** environment.
+This directory contains subdirectories and JSON files used to configure your DHF project's **FINAL** environment.

 You can add custom modules and transforms, as well as other configuration artifacts, in this directory.

 ### src/main/ml-modules

-This directory is the standard `ml-gradle` location for artifacts to be deployed to the modules database.
+This directory is the default ml-gradle location for artifacts to be deployed to the modules database.

 ### src/main/ml-schemas
+This directory contains your project's schemas which are loaded by ml-gradle.

 ## .tmp